 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Rome, it will feel like home.

-Apartments are furnished, single-sex, and generally accommodate four to six students, with two IES Abroad students sharing a bedroom.
+cultural activities.
+Apartments are furnished, single-sex, and generally accommodate four to six students, with two to three IES Abroad students sharing a bedroom.
 Internet access is available in every apartment.
 Meals are not included, but apartments offer equipped kitchens.

 Located throughout the city, homestays generally house one to two students.
 You receive breakfast daily and have the option of sharing three evening meals each week with your host family.